 Odorless and Easy to Clean

+If you are looking for a water bottle that is easy to clean and does not retain odors, let us show you something!
 The Meshbottle has a proprietary cap design that disassembles and turns inside out making it extremely easy to clean and keep sanitary.
-It's the world’s first plastic-free, truly glass water bottle made from only two materials: silicone and glass.
+It is the world’s first plastic-free, truly glass water bottle made from only two materials: glass and silicone.
 Our bottles provide a great alternative to those who are trying to move away from plastics and plastic chemicals.
 Check out our featured bottles below.